-Asthma has a huge impact on people’s lives.
+Research Paper on Asthma Affects: Asthma greatly impacts people’s lives.
 According to the CDC1, asthma caused over half a million hospitalizations and 1.9 million emergency room visits in 2009.
-Although the long-term illness of asthma, which affects people’s respiratory organs, maybe self-managed, there is a need for public health education initiatives to provide patients with the knowledge and skills they need to enhance their own quality of life.
+Although the long-term illness of asthma, which affects people’s respiratory organs, may be self-managed, there is a need for public health education initiatives to provide patients with the knowledge and skills they need to enhance their quality of life.
 This strategy has the potential to minimize the frequency of hospitalizations and emergency room visits, as well as enhance patient outcomes.

-The following study evaluates the influence of three similar peer-reviewed studies that focus on the same intervention strategy on long-term patient outcomes and quality of life.
+The following study evaluates the influence of three similar peer-reviewed studies focusing on the same intervention strategy on long-term patient outcomes and quality of life.

 Community programs can also identify risk factors related to environmental and social inequities, such as stress, violence, crime, indoor smoking, asbestos at home or school, and mold.
 It is thought that identifying triggers and informing patients about them has a favorable influence on long-term health outcomes.

-The efficacy and return on investment (ROI) of community health education initiatives should be assessed using evidence from relevant publications.
-The research articles listed above all came to the same conclusion: programs with different approaches provide numerous advantages.
+Evidence from relevant publications should be used to assess the efficacy and return on investment (ROI) of community health education initiatives.
+The research articles listed above all concluded the same thing: programs with different approaches provide numerous advantages.

 Get complete custom academic writing on this topic by clicking here, or read more academic writing by clicking here.